karptonite/geekcache/README.md

 file.

 GeekCache also requires a key/value storage system for the back end.
-Currently, GeekCache is implemented for only one system: Memcached, using either the Memcache or Memcached PECL extension.
-One of those extensions is required.
+Currently, GeekCache is implemented for only one system: Memcached, using the Memcached PECL extension.

 Usage
 -----